 Facts About Starry Stonewort

 Starry Stonewort (SSW, Nitellopsis obtusa) is an aquatic macroalgae, invasive to the Great Lakes region from Eurasia, that closely resembles a vascular plant.
 It invades lakes, ponds, and slow-moving water bodies where it attaches to the sediment using rhizoids, and grows to 2 meters.
 (Kipp et al., 2017).
 The rhizoids resemble thin fishing line with star shaped reproductive structures called bulbils attached.
 These are usually buried in the sediment.
-The first occurrence of SSW was documented in 1978 in the St. Lawrence River between New York State and Ontario, Canada.
+The first occurrence of SSW was documented in 1974 in the St. Lawrence River between New York State and Ontario, Canada.
 Ballast water is the prime suspect for entry and subsequent spread throughout the Great Lakes basin (GLB).
-Left unchecked, the SSW will cause harm to natural environmental systems and inhibit the use of waterways, which can potentially result in economic impacts.
+Left unchecked, it is thought that the SSW can cause harm to natural environmental systems and inhibit the use of waterways, which can potentially result in economic impacts.

 Photo credit: Paul Skawinski